hsorby/shell-scripts/README.rst

 Shell Scripts
 =============

-A pretty random collection of shell scripts for performing tasks.
+A pretty random collection of scripts for performing tasks.
+Some of these scripts are bash scripts and some are Python scripts.